Understanding Social Anxiety in a Connected World

 January 5, 2026

-Understand your neuropsychological report with Vital Psych MD—learn key terms, interpret results, and use findings to advocate for support.
+Understand your neuropsychological report with Vital Psych MD—learn key terms, interpret your results, and use the findings to advocate for the support you need.

 person talking to themself in the mirror